-Phytophthora meadii has a very low likelihood of being imported by virtue of its limited association with pineapple, lack of reports in Malaysia and the occurrence of visible disease symptoms on the fruit.
+Its limited association with pineapple, lack of reports on pineapple in Malaysia and the occurrence of visible disease symptoms on the fruit all support a likelihood for importation of 'very low'.

-The likelihood that P. meadii will be distributed into Australia in a viable state, as a result of the processing, sale or disposal of decrowned pineapple fruit from Malaysia, is: LOW.
+The likelihood that P. meadii will be distributed within Australia in a viable state as a result of the processing, sale or disposal of decrowned pineapple fruit from Malaysia and subsequently transfer to a susceptible part of a host is: LOW.